 Then, through a series of fortuitous events, the corporate career was behind me.
 It opened the door to a chance to live my dreams and perfect a family tradition I’d inherited.
 I enrolled at the Ecole Chocolat Professional School of Chocolate Arts located in Vancouver studying the history, artistry and chemistry involved in making fine chocolates.

-After further study in New York City, and with the support of my family and friends, I launched Plum Brook Chocolate (named for a stream that runs through Woodbury, CT) in 2013.
+After further study in New York City, and with the support of my family and friends, I launched Plum Brook Chocolate in 2013.
 My mission is to provide fine quality all-natural artisan chocolates to my customers and friends, while enriching the local community and the community of cacao farmers far away.
 I am driven by my desire to have a positive impact, quality of life and product, small production and sensible business practices.

-I hope you enjoy my chocolates as much as I enjoy making them for you!
+I hope you enjoy eating my chocolates and learning about fine chocolate as much as I enjoy sharing it all with you!

 Gennifer Dorgan- Web Design and Copywrite